Deep backward schemes for high-dimensional nonlinear PDEs: Numerical results

 where

 In this section, we test the scheme described in section \ref{sec:varIneq} on \eqref{eq:amSimp} in the special case of a geometrical put with strike $K=1$ , $T=1$, $r=0.05$, $X_0^i=1$, $\sigma_i =0.2$ for $i=1$ to $d$, and payoff $(K- \prod_{i=1}^d X^i_t)_{+}$, as considered previously in \cite{bouchard2012monte}.
-In dimension $d$, the case boils down to the resolution of an American option in dimension $d$ $=$ $1$ so that it can be very accurately estimated e.g. with a tree-based method.
+In dimension $d$, the case boils down to the resolution of an American option in dimension $d$ $=$ $1$: indeed, the option payoff involving only the product of the asset values, it can be written as the payoff of a single asset with a trend equal to $d r$ and a volatility $\sigma_1 \sqrt{d}$, so that it can be very accurately estimated e.g. with a tree-based method.
 Results given in Table \ref{tab:American} show that scheme \eqref{eq:schemeVI} is very accurate for the pricing of American options.